Torathion/timsort2/README.md

 ## Performance

-`TimSort.sort` **is faster** than `array.sort` on almost all of the tested array types.
-In general, the more ordered the array is the better `TimSort.sort` performs with respect to `array.sort` (up to 8 times faster on already sorted arrays).
-And also, in general, the bigger the array the more we benefit from using the `timsort` module.
+The sorting algorithm of `timsort2` is on par with the native `array.sort`, but sometimes up to 5% faster than it!
+It's main strength is sorting only particular parts of an array, by giving a start and end index, performing an [in-place](https://en.wikipedia.org/wiki/In-place_algorithm) sort.
+This drastically saves a lot of memory and performance for algorithms that need to sort only parts of an array.

-Additionally, `timsort2` is around 5% to 50% faster, but due to the primitive nature of the benchmarks, it seems like the package is slower.
+Additionally, `timsort2` is around 10% to 60% faster, but due to the primitive nature of the benchmarks, it seems like the package is slower.
 This is due to GC calls and premature optimizations from NodeJS that block the tests, receiving varying results.
 I can assure you that the algorithm is still identical and `timsort2` only adds micro optimizations to reduce the number of function calls, variables and object creations for less GC work.

 These data strongly depend on the Node.js version and the machine on which the benchmark is run.
 I strongly encourage you to run the benchmark on your own setup with: